Skip to main content

 Note

-If npm install -g @cloudbase/cli fails, you may need to modify npm permissions, or run the command as an administrator:
+If npm install -g @cloudbase/cli fails, you may need to modify npm permissions or run as system administrator:

 sudo npm install -g @cloudbase/cli